Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 You can see what that is.

-Women are earning more than men, and yet they still expect the men to pay for everything.
+Women are earning more than men and yet they still expect the men to pay for everything.

-Again, you can see the receipts.
+Again, you can see this receipts.

-It is possible to be.
+She's the most stereotypical 2016 feminist it is possible to be.

 And it's incredible that such a person still exists.

-Uh the world has changed and she has not changed with it.
+The world has changed and she has not changed with it.

 So why is she excited about the male gays returning?